nakst/teak/README.md

 // Pause execution of the active coroutine for the specified number of milliseconds. void SystemSleepMs(int ms);

+// Immediately terminate the current process with the provided exit code. void SystemExit(int exitCode);

 // Generate a UUID as a string. str UUIDGenerate();
 ```